 Internet of Things and Big Data.
 Real-life Use Cases

 Let us start with real-life examples of IoT systems, where Big Data plays a significant role.
 The media focuses people’s attention on the mass market side of the Internet of Things development, for example, wearable devices like smartwatches and fitness trackers.
 However, IoT possibilities are much wider than the functionality of these products, and IoT has a big thing to offer to businesses.
 Empowered by Big Data and other modern technologies, like cloud computing, nanotech, and IoT systems can be implemented on all levels of business operations in existing companies and even lead to the emergence of new types of businesses that have never existed before.
+Also with the processing of so much information can help data room for due diligence and data room m&a (mergers and acquisitions) of the large amount of necessary information.
 Below there are 3 awesome examples of the Internet of Things and Big Data technologies implementation in one system.

 Do you believe in miracles?
 Disney does believe.

 Disney decided to use Big Data and the Internet of Things technologies to improve the personal experience of Disney parks.
 Disney developed Disney’s MagicBand, a colorful, silicone, waterproof wristband that can be used to unlock hotel rooms, enter theme parks, charge food and merchandise purchases.
 It also collects all sorts of data from visitors and uses it to reduce the waiting time in lines and prepare personalized surprises

 Disney spent more than $1 billion to develop a Magical Wristband, and nowadays, it is an indispensable element in the Disney Park magical experience.

 Can global Logistics be smart?
 With Big Data and the Internet of Things, definitely yes